-The Directors set out their assessment of the principal risks and uncertainties facing the Society on pages 16 to 18.
-It is recognised that there are risks and uncertainties associated with the potential adverse effects of the Pandemic, Brexit, higher inflation and interest rates, and that any consequent economic downturn or disruption to financial markets or political instability could have an impact on the Society's business model.
-The impact of an Economic downturn has been stress tested against the Business Plan during the year to ensure that it has appropriate management control processes and sufficient capital and liquidity to withstand such impacts.
+The Directors set out their assessment of the principal risks and uncertainties facing the Society on pages 16-17.
+It is recognised that there are risks and uncertainties associated with the potential adverse effects of political instability with elections in the UK and US this year, high inflation & interest rates, and an unstable geopolitical outlook with the war in Ukraine and heighted tension in the Middle East.
+Any consequent economic downturn, disruption to financial markets or political instability could have an impact on the Society's business model.
+The impact of an economic downturn has been stress tested against the Business Plan during the year to ensure that it has appropriate management control processes and sufficient capital and liquidity to withstand such impacts.

-Throughout 2022, the Society continued to focus on its core objective, namely, to provide a competitive mortgage range funded by retail savings, predominately through members local to its branch network.
+Throughout 2023 the Society continued to focus on its core objective, namely, to provide a competitive mortgage range funded by retail savings.
+The Society did in 2023 increase its communication channels with the successful launch of online savings accounts in the first quarter of 2023.

-As noted above, the mortgage book grew by 9.1% in 2022 to £237.1m, with the overall balance sheet increasing by £10.0m to £305.8m.
-The Society continued to maintain its funding at approximately the same level as 2021, however the high levels of liquidity maintained by the Society reduced during the year to fund the mortgage loan growth of c£20m.
+As noted above, the mortgage book grew by 15.9% in 2023 to £274.7m, with the overall balance sheet increasing by £33.1m to £338.9m.
+The Society continued to grow its funding by £31.3m year on year, an increase of 11.3%.
+The levels of liquidity reduced by £5.5m to assist with the funding of the strong mortgage growth in the year.

 An Executive \ Liquidity Oversight Group convenes weekly to discuss pricing and ensure sufficient attention is focused on both new product development and the pricing decisions taken.
-This includes the assessment of various factors when considering rate changes, one of which is the Bank Base Rate, but other factors include competitive pressure, funding requirements, liquidity position, growth expectations and also balancing the competing needs of both mortgage and savings customers.
+This includes the assessment of various factors when considering rate changes, one of which is the Bank Base Rate, but other factors include competitive pressure, funding requirements, liquidity position, growth expectations and balancing the competing needs of both mortgage and savings customers.